Ben Brading 5 min read

 Source: Gasconnections.co.uk

-💡 The size of your business gas meter directly impacts the standing charge in your business gas rates; the bigger the meter, the higher the charge.
+💡 The size of your business gas meter directly impacts the business gas standing charge in your business gas rates; the bigger the meter, the higher the charge.

 Business gas meter installation

-In this section, we’ll cover cases where a business gas meter installation is needed and how to arrange this process.
+In this section, we explain when a business gas meter installation is required and how to arrange it.

 Does your business need a new gas meter?

-💡If your commercial property isn’t yet connected to the grid, visit our guide to new business gas connections.
+💡 If your commercial property is not yet connected to the gas network, see our guide to new business gas connections.

 How to arrange a business gas meter installation?